santhosh3614/YoutubeBLUE/README.md

 # Youtube BLUE

-This application is built on a framework that allows it to run as a web application hosted within a php/.net/node container.
-It can also be compiled and installed as an app on Android and/or iOS devices using Phonegap/Cordova.
+This application is built on a framework that allows it to run offline from disk (file:///), as a web application (http://) or on a native Android (.apk) and/or iOS (.ipa) device using Phonegap or Cordova.

 DEMO:
 <a href="http://js.netai.net/youtube">YoutubeBLUE Demo</a>